benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     return false
 end

-local function clearLocalCollisionPart(part)
+local function clearCollisionPart(part)
     disconnect(
-        localCollision.propertyConnections[part]
+        collision.listeners[part]
     )

+    collision.listeners[part] =
-    localCollision.propertyConnections[part] = nil
+        nil
 end

-local function enforceLocalCollisionPart(part)
+local function enforceCollisionPart(part)
-    if not anyCollisionSource()
+    if not part
-        or not part
+        or not part:IsA("BasePart")
-        or not part:IsA("BasePart") then
+        or not collisionActive() then

         return
     end

-    if localCollision.originals[part] == nil then
+    if collision.originals[part] == nil then
-        localCollision.originals[part] =
+        collision.originals[part] =
             part.CanCollide
     end

+    part.CanCollide =
+        false

+    if not collision.listeners[part] then
+        collision.listeners[part] =
+            part:GetPropertyChangedSignal(
+                "CanCollide"
+            ):Connect(function()

+                if collisionActive()
+                    and part.Parent
-    if part.CanCollide then
+                    and part.CanCollide then

-        part.CanCollide = false
+                    part.CanCollide =
+                        false
                 end

-    if not localCollision.propertyConnections[part] then
-        localCollision.propertyConnections[part] =
-            part:GetPropertyChangedSignal("CanCollide"):Connect(function()

-                if not alive
-                    or not anyCollisionSource()
-                    or not part.Parent then

-                    return
-                end

-                if part.CanCollide then
-                    part.CanCollide = false
-                end
             end)
     end
 end

-local function stopLocalCollisionWatcher()
+local function restoreCollision()
     disconnect(
-        localCollision.descendantConnection
+        collision.descendantConnection
     )

+    collision.descendantConnection =
-    localCollision.descendantConnection = nil
+        nil
-end

-local function restoreLocalCollision()
-    stopLocalCollisionWatcher()

     for part, oldValue in pairs(
-        localCollision.originals
+        collision.originals
     ) do
-        clearLocalCollisionPart(part)
+        clearCollisionPart(
+            part
+        )

         if part
             and part.Parent then